olvid-io/Olvid-Bot-Quickstart/quickstart/INSTALL.md

 Once you edited your code, just kill your previous bot program using `Ctrl + C` and restart it with: `python3 main.py`.

-To go further check our other examples [here](link to example dir) or see our Python module documentation [here](link to python client repo).
+To go further check our other [examples](../examples) or see our Python module [documentation](https://github.com/olvid-io/Olvid-Bot-Python-Client).

 ### Deploy in production